Rudolf Steiner: Breadth of activity

 Steiner's literary estate is broad.
 Steiner's writings, published in about forty volumes, include books, essays, four plays ('mystery dramas'), mantric verse, and an autobiography.
 His collected lectures, making up another approximately 300 volumes, discuss a wide range of themes.
 Steiner's drawings, chiefly illustrations done on blackboards during his lectures, are collected in a separate series of 28 volumes.
 Many publications have covered his architectural legacy and sculptural work.

+Steiner has speculated about creating artificial life (and maybe about artificial intelligence), but such speculations were by no means a novelty.